aridoza/foundational-java/Concurrency/concurrency1.md

 The call to `notify` immediately wakes up the writer thread, which then grabs the newly stored value, writes it to standard out, and then goes back to the wait state until it is notified to wake up again.

 In our example, the call to `notify` wakes up the waiting thread.
 This works great because we only created one waiting thread.
 But what happens if you have many waiting threads?
 A call to notify will wake up one of the waiting threads at random, which is often what you want.
-However there are times you want all waiting threads to wake.
-In that case you would call `notifyAll`, which will notify every waiting thread to wake up.
-(The observant student will notice that all threads are in the same synchronized block, so how can they all wake at the same time?
-The answer is they can't. `notifyAll` will transition all waiting threads from the waiting state to the blocked state, and then wake up one thread at random.
-As each thread relinquishes the lock, another thread will be selected at random to become runnable, until every thread has had a chance to wake up.)
+However there are times when you want all waiting threads to wake up, for example where you have many threads, each of which performs some function, where order does not matter.
+For example, perhaps we have one thread that enriches new data, another thread that captures the new data in a ledger, and another thread that notifies a librarian that new data has arrived.
+In that case you would call `notifyAll`, which will notify each and every waiting thread to wake up.

+(The observant student will notice that all of these threads are waiting in the same synchronized block, so how can they all wake at the same time, given what we said that only one running thread may ever hold a synchronized lock?
+The answer is they can't. `notifyAll` will transition all waiting threads from the waiting state to the blocked state, and then wake up one thread at a time, at random.
+As each thread relinquishes the lock, another thread will be selected by the thread scheduler at random to become runnable, until every thread has had a chance to wake up.)

 Incidentally, notice the keyword `volatile`, which is used before the declaration of the index variable.